 Next Move ID Next Moves Description Connections to other Big Moves CCN1 Provide direct connections Provide direct and visible pedestrian and bicyclist connectivity between neighborhoods and key destinations to shorten travel time, minimize out of direction travel, and eliminate user confusion.
-CAD, SCT unsafe, bicycle facilitie CCN2 Locate and fill missing or feel unsafe. network gaps on- and off-street bicyconnect users to the expension of Fill in missing links where sidewalks are non-existent or feel unsafe, bicycle facilities end, and crossings on major roads are missing or feel unsafe.
+CAD, SCT unsafe, bicycle facilities end, and crossings on major roads CCN2 Locate and fill missing or feel unsafe.
+Eliminate gaps by building and main on- and off-street bicycle and pedestrian facilities that bett Fill in missing links where sidewalks are non-existent or feel unsafe, bicycle facilities end, and crossings on major roads are missing or feel unsafe.
 Eliminate gaps by building and maintaining on- and off-street bicycle and pedestrian facilities that better connect users to the existing low-stress network from residential neighborhoods and high classification streets.
 CAD, SCT, HEC CCN3 Connect to the trail system Expand the availability of connections to multi-use trails that link to each other and provide access to natural spaces and adjacent communities.
 While this Plan does not focus on building out trails, it does recognize that trails support bicycle commuting and recreation by improving safe connections and wayfinding, and offers recommendations for connecting to local and regional trails that the City should continue to expand.
 CAD CCN4 Expand the wayfinding system Continue expanding and implementing clear and cohesive wayfinding, through markings and signage, to direct people to connections and destinations across Fort Collins.
 SCT

-- Land Use Code changes that implement connectivity alongside development and redevelopment projects - Average active mode user delay and travel time across Fort Collins - Distance between marked crossings - Number of high-priority/readiness infrastructure projects in progress or completed - Number of trail connections implemented - Built out multi-use trails from the 2021 Parks and Recreation Master Plan - Wayfinding routes implemented from the 2015 Bicycle Wayfinding Network Master Plan - Ability of residents to reach community destinations from their homes by walking, biking, rolling, and using micromobility on continuous facilities without gaps in available infrastructure (Community Survey)
+- Land Use Code changes that implement connectivity alongside development and redevelopment projects - Average active mode user delay and travel time across Fort Collins - Distance between marked crossings - Number of near-term infrastructure projects in progress or completed - Number of trail connections implemented - Built out multi-use trails from the 2021 Parks and Recreation Master Plan - Wayfinding routes implemented from the 2015 Bicycle Wayfinding Network Master Plan - Ability of residents to reach community destinations from their homes by walking, biking, rolling, and using micromobility on continuous facilities without gaps in available infrastructure (Community Survey)

-While the Fort Collins AMP does not address the open space trail network in Fort Collins (identified as part of the North Front Range Metropolitan Planning Organizations's Regional Active Transportation Corridors), the City acknowledges that trails support bicycle commuters and recreation by improving safe connections and wayfinding.
+While the Fort Collins AMP does not address the open space trail network in Fort Collins (identified as part of the Nort Front Range Metropolitan Planning Organizations's Regional Active Transportation Corridors), he City acknowledges that trails support bicycle commuters and recreation by improving safe connections and wayfinding."
+Without it, you are led to believe trails don't improve safety compared with other infrastructure in this plan.